ComputeCanada/mc-hub/docs/configuration.md

 ### `magic_castle_version_range`

 A Terraform-style version constraint describing the Magic Castle versions vetted by the MC Hub operator.
 MC Hub fetches tags from the `ComputeCanada/magic_castle` GitHub repository and presents matching versions in newest-first order.
 The newest matching version is selected by default.
-The selected value is written as `version` in the cluster's `terraform.tfvars.json` and cannot be changed after the initial plan is created.
+The selected value is written as `mc_version` in the cluster's `terraform.tfvars.json` and cannot be changed after the initial plan is created.

 Multiple constraints separated by commas and the `=`, `!=`, `>`, `>=`, `<`, `<=`, and `~>` operators are supported.
 For example, `">= 14.0.0, < 15.0.0"` accepts version 14 releases, while `"~> 14.1.0"` accepts patch releases from 14.1.